Is it possible to fall from grace and lose your salvation?

 When we look up the word “condemned” used in John 3:13-21, we find that it really means “to distinguish” or “to separate” (see Strong’s Concordance #2919).
 Therefore, Jesus was separating those willing to follow him now from all others.
 He fulfilled his mission which was to die so that all would be saved, some now and others later.

-Those not called out are not judged now, but will be later in the “day of judgment,” soon to take place on earth.
-Timing is very important in the plan of God.
-(Acts 26:23; Luke 14:14) When the class of the called out ones is complete, the judgment of the rest of the world will begin and the end result of that judgment will be the eradication of tears, pain, sorrow, crying and finally death itself.
+Those not called out are not judged now but will be later in the “day of judgment,” soon to take place on earth.
+Timing is very important in God’s plan.
+(Acts 26:23; Luke 14:14) When the class of the called-out ones is complete, the judgment of the rest of the world will begin and the end result of that judgment will be the eradication of tears, pain, sorrow, crying and finally death itself.
 (Revelation 21:1-4)

 Having established that there are indeed two salvations, the first for the true followers of Christ now and the second for the rest of the world later, we can address the question of being “born again” and its implications.

-First, we believe that the term “born again” (Strong’s #1080) is not a correct translation in all the cases in which it appears in scripture.
-In the context of John 3:1-13, particularly verse 3, “born again” should be translated “begotten,” meaning conception, not birth, since one’s spirit birth (in heaven) will take place when one dies.
+First, we understand the term “born again” (Strong’s Exhaustive Concordance #1080) is not a correct translation in all the cases in which it appears in the BIble.
+In the context of John 3:1-13, particularly verse 3, “born again” should be translated “begotten,” meaning conception, not birth, since one’s spirit birth (in heaven) will take place when the person dies.

 So, what does spirit begettal imply?
 Many Christians feel that once you’ve got the spirit, you’re locked in (guaranteed a seat in heaven).
-But we believe that we have to do something to make this spirit begettal turn into spirit birth.
+The expression, “Once saved, always saved,” is not a scripture or a principle taught in Scripture.
+But the Scriptures show that we have to do something to make this spirit begettal turn into spirit birth.

-In 2 Corinthians 5:16-18 and Galatians 6:15-16, we learn that anyone in Christ (spirit begotten) is a “new creature” and would be walking a different path than everyone else.
+In 2 Corinthians 5:16-18 and Galatians 6:15-16, we learn that anyone “in Christ” (one who has received the holy spirit, God’s power and influence) is a “new creature” and would be walking a different path than everyone else.
 This path is anything but easy.
 Apostle Paul talks about his struggles in Romans 7:15-25.
-This “new creature,” begotten of the holy spirit, desires to serve God, but our old nature still serves sin.
-Battling this dual nature is the struggle of each true Christian.
-And the battle continues until death.
+This new creature begotten of the holy spirit desires to serve God, but our old nature still serves sin.
+Battling this dual nature is the struggle of each true Christian, and the battle continues until death.
 Nonetheless, Paul also said, “I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”
 (Phil.
 3:14)

-If Paul had to struggle, we also have a massive fight in front of us.
+If even the great Apostle Paul had to struggle from being “disqualified,” we also have a massive fight in front of us.
 It is a fight to joyfully do the will of God as we crucify our own wills and desires.
-But, although we struggle with our sinful natures we have an advocate in Jesus.
+Although we struggle with our sinful nature, we have an advocate in Jesus.

 How encouraging is this precious promise!
 This scripture says that if we sin, there is a way to cancel out that sin – through Jesus Christ our advocate, who is the ransom for us (now) and for the entire world (later).
 “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
 (Hebrews 4:16)